Project Heads

 The question of how to sell one item to multiple bidders in a revenue-maximizing auction is well understood since the work of Roger Myerson in the 1980s.
 It is used in many applications and on online platforms such as eBay.
 But if we want to sell multiple items at once, the problem becomes substantially harder and not much is known about the optimal auction mechanism.

 Giannakopoulos and Koutsoupias examined the case, where the valuations, that each bidder has for the items, are drawn according to an uniform distribution.
-They showed, that the optimal auction mechanism for this setting and up to 6 items is deterministic and they conjectured that this holds true for an arbitrary number of items.
-We will explore their conjecture as well as their approach by applying other methods, especially from tropical geometry.
-In fact, the utility function of a deterministic auction corresponds to a tropical polynomial.
-Moreover, we want to use the insights we get by this method, to better understand the general case.
+They showed, that the optimal mechanism for this setting and up to 6 items is deterministic and they conjectured that this holds true for an arbitrary number of items.
+We explored their conjecture as well as their approach by applying other methods, especially from tropical geometry.

 The SJA-prices are known to be optimal for up to 6 items and conjectured to be optimal in general.
 We contribute to this conjecture by showing that the prices indeed satisfy some necessary optimality conditions and that there are no other symmetric and strictly submodular price schedules satisfying those conditions.